Moving forwards – the horse, the canal, the railway, the highway, the information superhighway…

 “Then in winter, we hibernated.
 Returning in the evening gloom, even before you reached the canal, you’d catch the homely smell of smoking coal.
 The towpath would be still, and on every boat, doors and curtains would be closed against the cold, chimneys puffing cheerily away.
 While summer was a buzz of conversation, hailed hellos and clinking bottles, the sound of winter was the stolid rattle of a coal scuttle being filled.”

 The Lord’s Cricket Ground that we know today, 250 or so metres north of our route, is actually the third incarnation of the ground.
 The first was at Dorset Fields (now Dorset Square) where the first match was played in 1787.
 But by 1809 London was expanding rapidly and rent was on the rise in Dorset Fields.
 Lord, the businessman who founded the ground, was looking elsewhere and that year he opened a new ground here where the canal now is.
-The second Lord’s was unpopular, though; lacking in atmosphere, and with a difficult landlord who objected to the opening of a tavern – a central part of watching cricket at the ground.
+The second Lord’s was unpopular, though; lacking in atmosphere, and with a difficult landlord who objected to the opening of a tavern – a central part of watching cricket at the ground, as of course, it is to this day.

 There was a stroke of luck for Lord in 1812 though when he discovered that the Regent’s Canal was due to be built straight through his unloved cricket ground.
-With £4,000 in compensation, he gratefully accepted another plot of land slightly further up the road in St John’s Wood; the current Lord’s Ground, which had originally been a duck pond.
+With £4,000 in compensation, he gratefully accepted another plot of land slightly further up the road in St John’s Wood; the current Lord’s Ground, which had previously been a duck pond (no etymological link so far discovered with ‘being out for a duck’).
 The first match was played there in 1814 and the next one we’re off to see in a few days time.

 The London Central Mosque was designed by Sir Frederick Gibberd, completed in 1978, and has a prominent golden dome.
 The land was originally donated by George VI in recognition of the importance of the Muslim community in British life and their contribution to the war effort.